How we got here

 As some of you, more versed in 3D printing than I, may know structural rigidity of a print is impacted to some degree by the type and amount of infill used.
 When I printed the plugs for the back beam I used the standard 20% diamond infill.
 This, ultimately, caused the print to fail when under the pressure of the warp and the weight of the beam itself for a period of time.
 When it broke I was surprised that it failed, but when I investigated what happened and thought about how to fix it, I realized that it was amazing how long it lasted.

-I got to work drilling out the space where the peg snapped off and shaping new metal ends for the plugs as you can see in the phots above.
+I got to work drilling out the space where the peg snapped off and shaping new metal ends for the plugs as you can see in the photos above.
 I glued these in place the same way I glued the plug in place previously and let them dry.

 In Conclusion